charlesvardeman/ld-neon-org/proposal.md

 ## Leverage some of Zazuko infrastructure

 [Zazuko](https://zazuko.com/) has built an open source linked data cyberinfrastructure as part of it's collaboration with the Swiss Government.
 The idea would be to create a linked data version of the existing field site landing pages.
 For example, [Abby Road](https://www.neonscience.org/field-sites/field-sites-map/ABBY) much like geo.admin.ch does for [Illnau-Effretikon](https://ld.geo.admin.ch/boundaries/municipality/296).
 This would require customizing [trifd](https://github.com/zazuko/trifid).
 Trifid requires a triple store with SPARQL endpoint which would be provided by the [OGC Geosparql enabled](https://jena.apache.org/documentation/geosparql/geosparql-fuseki) version of [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/).
 Additionally, landing pages would be built out for [observed properties](http://linkeddata.tern.org.au/viewer/corveg/id/http://linked.data.gov.au/def/corveg-cv/op) as created for the Australian TERN project.
 Abby Road plot descriptions would be modeled using the [TERN PLOT Ontology](http://www.linked.data.gov.au/def/plot/).
 A demonstrator data set landing page for Abby Road would be created with embedded Schema.org dataset description markup.
+Best practices from the OGC/W3C [Spatial Data on the Web Best Practices](https://w3c.github.io/sdw/bp/) will be followed for defining spatial relations.
 The markup would be populated in part by SPARQL queries to ld.neon.org and validated using W3C [SHACL](https://www.w3.org/TR/shacl/).
 This can be extended in the future to generate the landing pages themselves using work [currently being developed by Tim Berners-Lee and the W3c](https://www.w3.org/DesignIssues/Footprints.html).
 The [ESIP schema.org dataset description](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md) would be extended to show how use the community standard [SWEET](https://github.com/ESIPFed/sweet) and ENVO(https://github.com/EnvironmentOntology/envo) ontologies as linked data using the schema.org additionalType and additionalProperty attributes.
 Lastly, a sample pipeline would be created to populate additional linked data using [Linked Data Pipelines](https://github.com/zazuko/barnard59-main) that use [rml](http://rml.io) to populate linked data from other data sources such as relational database tables.
 Tools like the [RMLmapper](https://github.com/RMLio/rmlmapper-java) can generate new field-sites automatically by mapping existing NEON database resources.
 Zazuko has also created a [Domain Specific Language for RML mapping](https://zazuko.com/blog/rdf-and-dsl-a-perfect-match/) with [mapping examples](https://github.com/zazuko/rdf-mapping-dsl-user) The resultant demonstrator would be provided as a set of [docker containers](https://www.docker.com/) orchestrated by [docker-compose](https://docs.docker.com/compose/).

+Neon specific ontologies and vocabularies will be exposed using the ["Five Stars of Linked Vocabulary Use"](http://www.semantic-web-journal.net/content/five-stars-linked-data-vocabulary-use) guidance.

 Metadata markup in JSON-LD and Schema.org for dataset landing pages would then be generated by querying the ld.neonscience.org SPARAL endpoint to discover the dataset endpoint.
 For example using the [nuxtjs](https://nuxtjs.org) for adding [async JSON-LD annotations](https://gatemill.com/tutorials/how-to-add-async-json-ld-structured-data-to-a-nuxt-js-web-app).
 The structuredData object in the following code could be generated via template and a sparql query to ld.neonscience.org to populate the template.